shivanisahu23/Interview-Management-System/README.md

 ### Interview Management System

-This app is used to manage Interview Process.
+This app is to manag

 ### Installation